dy808/dy808/README.md

 - 👋 Hi, I’m @dy808
 - 👀 I’m interested in Blockchain Technologies (particulary for SupplyChain and Advanced Air Mobility).
 - 🌱 I’m currently learning how to develop SmartContracts with Solidity and how to work with HyperLedger Fabric
-- 🌱Ethereum Blockchain Developer Bootcamp With Solidity(Udemy) (worked with Remix, Ganache, Truffle, web3.js, React, Gether(connecting to Ethereum Blockchain and creating Private Blockchain, currently working on final project 'Asset Tokenization')
+- 🌱involved in Ethereum Blockchain Developer Bootcamp With Solidity(Udemy): worked with Remix, Ganache, Truffle, web3.js, React, Gether(connecting to Ethereum      Blockchain and creating Private Blockchain, currently working on final project 'Asset Tokenization'
 - 🌱currently involved in 6 weeks long 'TPG(The Phoenix Guild) Solidity Bootcamp
 - 🌱installed HyperLedger Fabric on my local machine and completed 'Blockchain&Hyperledger Fabric: An overview of Hyperledger'
 - 💞️ I’m looking to collaborate on projects involving developing SmartContracs with Solidity, HyperLedger Fabric and other.